Dhanush: 2002–2010: Career beginnings

 Venkatesh Prabhu adopted the screen name "Dhanush" after being inspired by the fictional covert operation from Kuruthipunal (1995).
 He debuted in the 2002 teen drama film Thulluvadho Ilamai, directed by his father Kasthuri Raja, which became a sleeper hit.
 He then appeared in his brother Selvaraghavan's first directorial venture, the romantic psychological thriller Kaadhal Kondein in 2003.
 The film portrayed Dhanush as a mentally-disturbed youth, Vinodh, who yearned for the love of his friend, eventually turning possessive of her.
 Upon release, the film opened to critical acclaim and proved to be a major commercial success, eventually becoming Dhanush's breakthrough in Tamil cinema.
 The film also fetched him his first nomination for the Filmfare Award for Best Actor – Tamil.
 His next film was the romantic comedy Thiruda Thirudi (2003), a critical and commercial success.

 In 2004, Dhanush appeared in Pudhukottaiyilirundhu Saravanan and Sullan.
 Later, he also appeared in Dreams, another film panned by critics.
 The film was directed by his father, like their previous ventures.
 In 2005, Dhanush appeared in Devathaiyai Kanden and in the same year, he also worked on Balu Mahendra's Adhu Oru Kana Kaalam.
-In 2006, Dhanush worked under his brother in their gangster film Pudhupettai.
-The film, about a young man's journey from street urchin to gangster received critical acclaim, with Dhanush's performance receiving major praise.
-He received his second nomination for the Filmfare Award for Best Actor – Tamil for his performance in the film.
-Dhanush went on to star in the commercial entertainer Thiruvilaiyaadal Aarambam opposite Shriya Saran.
+Though it was a commercial disaster at the box office, Dhanush has repeatedly stated that he started taking acting seriously only after working with Mahendra.